iwankoTG/udacity/p05_CarND-Extended-Kalman-Filter/writeup_Extended_Karman_Filter.md

 * tools.cpp/h describing RMSE and Jacobian calculation
 * writeup_Extended_Kalman_Filter.md summarizing the results

-### 2. Ensure that the accuracy measured by RMSE for the given data meets the critetia of the Rubric
+### 2. Ensure that the accuracy measured by RMSE for the given data meets the critetia of the Rubric.
 I got the RMSE of px, py, vx, vy and made graphs of the change overtime.
 The final values of RMSE were (0.0973, 0.0855, 0.4513, 0.4399) for data1 and (0.0726, 0.0967, 0.4579, 0.4966) for data2.
 These values are less than the accuracy criteria given in the Rubric, which are (0.11, 0.11, 0.52, 0.52).

 ![alt text][image1]
 ![alt text][image2]

-### 3. Follows the algorithm criteria described in the Rubric, and make sure it meets specifications
+### 3. Follows the algorithm criteria described in the Rubric, and make sure it meets specifications.
 I modified kalman_filter.cpp/h, FusionEKF.cpp/h and tools.cpp/h to meet the specifications written in Rubric.
 Followings are corrections I made and lesson codes I used.